ljupco-todorovski/hse-moscow-ml/README.md

-# hse-moscow-ml
-Lectures on Machine Learning at HSE, Moscow

 # Machine Learning @ Applied Statistics with Network Analysis, HSE, Moscow

 This repository includes teaching materials related to the elective course Machine Learning taught at the [HSE-Moscow](https://www.hse.ru/en/) masters programme [Applied Statistics with Network Analysis](https://www.hse.ru/en/ma/sna/).
 The materials are organized in sections corresponding to lecture days.
 Each section provides a brief outline of the topics addressed, access to the lecture slides, outline of the practical exercises and seminars, and references to the relevant literature.